blushint/DoAnWeb_Electronics/README.md

 # Electronics E-Commerce Web Application (Team Academic Project)

 > Migrated copy of our Web Programming final team project.
 The original project can be accessed via https://github.com/quochuy171105/DoAnCuoiKiLapTrinhWeb
-> This repository is maintained for portfolio/learning purposes.

 ## 1. Project Overview
 An electronics e-commerce website (similar to ShopDunk) designed as a full MVC-based system.